Cha-K28/Interactive-frontend-milestone-project/README.md

 ### Issues

 Contact Form:
 1. A message can be submitted even if every field is left blank.
-Unfurtunatley with time restraints i couldn ammend this.
+This was fixed by adding required to the email input field.
 2. After clicking ok on the sucess message the site should return to its home page.
-This does not yet work, instead we get a 404 error.
-Strangley this worked fine when testing in Gitpod.
+It didnt do this originally.
+I solved it by inserting the correct URL.

 Map:
 1. The zoom icons, the toggle full scrren icon and the street view icon are missing.
 This may be a google issue.